progressdb/ProgressDB/docs/kms.md

 WantedBy=multi-user.target
 ```

-Ensure directories used by the KMS have restrictive permissions (e.g. `/var/lib/progressdb/kms` `700`, and socket `0600`).
-The KMS binary will create files with `0600` where appropriate.
+Ensure directories used by the KMS have restrictive permissions (e.g. `/var/lib/progressdb/kms` `700`).
+When using HTTP/TCP, ensure the endpoint is reachable only from trusted hosts and protected by network controls or transport auth (mTLS/tokens).

 **Operational notes**
-- Authorization: when KMS runs as a separate process bound to a Unix Domain Socket, the KMS inspects peer credentials (UID) for logging.
-If you choose to run KMS in-process (not recommended for production), you must rely on the server's auth middleware instead.
+ - Authorization: protect the KMS HTTP endpoint using network-level controls (firewall / service mesh) or transport auth (mTLS, tokens).
+The server should not be relied upon to supply the master key in external mode.
  - Upgrade & install: tag a git release for the `github.com/progressdb/kms` module and use your release artifacts (or `go build -o`) to produce `progressdb-kms` for installation.
 - Local development: the server includes a `replace` directive in its `go.mod` pointing to `../kms` for local testing.
 For production deployments, remove the `replace` and depend on published releases.

 **Troubleshooting**
 - If the server fails to start KMS: check `PATH` and ensure a `kms` binary is available, and check logs in the KMS data-dir for startup errors.
-- If peer UID is not available: ensure the server is passing an inherited UDS listener to the child process, or run KMS as a separate service and configure the server to use that socket.
+- If caller identity is required, run the KMS behind an authenticated transport (mTLS or tokens) or inside a trusted network segment.

 For more details about the KMS internals and available HTTP endpoints, see `kms/README.md` and the `kms` package documentation in the repository.